nscharrenberg/CompSec/README.md

 During the "Fix It" we therefore implemented WSS and tested using Wireshark whether the network packages could still be read.
 Which we could not as they were now encrypted.

+We also looked at some remarks other groups got and tested them, but for those that we looked at we gave back error messages when constraints were not met.